-The calculated amortization period of 28 years, is based on anticipated increases in the employer and member contribution rates.
-The current employer and member contribution rates are 14% and 6%, respectively.
-The employer and member rates are scheduled to increase by 0.25% increments beginning in Fiscal Year 2020 and ending in Fiscal Year 2023.
-The ultimate employer and member contribution rates will be 15% and 7%, respectively.
+The calculated amortization period of 27 years is based on anticipated increases in the employer and member contribution rates.
+The FY 2020 employer and member contribution rates were 14.25% and 6.25%, respectively.
+The employer and member rates are scheduled to increase by 0.25% increments ending in FY 2023.
+The ultimate employer and member contribution rates will be 15% and 7%, respectively, which are reflected in the above schedule.

-The amortization period is the number of years it will take to pay off the unfunded liability of \$4.2 billion assuming that the employer contribution rate increases to 15% according to the schedule described above.
+The amortization period is the number of years it will take to pay off the unfunded liability of \$4.3 billion, assuming that the employer contribution rate increases to 15% according to the schedule described above.
 Since 2000, the period has varied from a low of 19 years to a high of over 100 years.
-Unless there is an investment loss in FY 2019, the amortization period is likely to decrease in the next valuation.
+Unless there is a large investment gain in FY 2021, the amortization period is likely to increase in the next valuation.
 Please see additional comments regarding the amortization period on page A-2.